 outstanding scholars participated in a 10-week intensive summer research experience under the supervision of a UA

 faculty mentor and conducted research in the sciences, social sciences, engineering, education and humanities.
 UROC

 The Graduate College encourages students to prepare for the Graduate Record Examination (GRE) through formal or informal instruction and study, as appropriate to the individual.
 For those students seeking professional assistance, one option to consider is a workshop led by Michael Flynn, Executive Director of Grad Pros Educational Consulting.
 Mr. Flynn has facilitated GRE workshops on the UA campus since 2000 and has received consistently positive feedback.

 There are three components to this workshop.

-The Graduate College is pleased to announce that six graduate students will be receiving the prestigious Marshall Foundation Dissertation Fellowship for final-phase dissertation support.
+The Graduate College is pleased to announce that six graduate students will be receiving the prestigious Marshall Foundation Dissertation Fellowship and one graduate student will receive the Dr. Maria Teresa Velez Marshall Dissertation Fellowship for final-phase dissertation support.
 In addition to a stipend from the Louise F. Marshall Foundation, each student will receive a tuition scholarship for two semesters from the UA Graduate College.